-- Assume someone else will act or already knows - Promise to keep it a secret as the disclosure must be shared with a DSO/DSL - · Interrupt or ask leading questions, e.g. "Did your Dad do that to you?" - Express disbelief in what you are being told - Seem to tell off the child, e.g. "why didn't you tell me this before?" - Discuss the incident with other staff or volunteers not directly involved outside of the safeguarding team
+- · Assume someone else will act or already knows - Ask closed questions (yes or no questions) - Promise to keep it a secret as the disclosure must be shared with a DSO/DSL - Interrupt or ask leading questions, e.g. "Did your Dad do that to you?" - · Express disbelief in what you are being told - · Seem to tell off the child, e.g. "why didn't you tell me this before?" - Discuss the incident with other staff or volunteers not directly involved outside of the safeguarding team

-There is a remote possibility that a child or young person may suddenly announce that they do not want to go home because they are frightened to do so.
-We cannot legally prevent a child from going home.
-However, you can insist on calling the police and staying with them if you suspect that an offence may be about to be committed (e.g. a parent arrives drunk and abusive).
-Equally, you may choose to call for an ambulance if the child or young person is at immediate risk of harm to themselves (e.g. suicidal).
-A DSO/DSL in both instances should be informed as soon as possible.
+There is a remote possibility that a child may suddenly announce that they do not want to go home because they are frightened to do so.
+We cannot legally prevent a child from going home, however you can insist on calling children's services or the police and staying with them if you suspect that an offence may be about to be committed (e.g. a parent arrives drunk and abusive).
+Equally, call for an ambulance if the child is at immediate risk of harm to themselves (e.g. suicidal).